Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 > It seizes power from dominate forms of power: governments, corporations, states, associations, cultures, religions.
 > It seizes power, from these big things and gives it to little people.
 > And sooner or later, the people who are losing their undeserved, abusively applied power will start to fight back.
-> And at that point, we will start to find out how unstoppable our code is.<br/><br/>
+> And at that point, we will start to find out how unstoppable our code is.<br /><br />
 > -- Andreas Antonopoulos --

 ---v